weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 Here is the abstract from this document:

 > This publication describes cryptographic methods that are approved
-> for “key wrapping,” i.e., the protection of the confidentiality and
+> for "key wrapping," i.e., the protection of the confidentiality and
 > integrity of cryptographic keys.
 In addition to describing existing
 > methods, this publication specifies two new, deterministic
 > authenticated-encryption modes of operation of the Advanced